In this article

 Texture: Cream | Base: Petroleum-based | Active ingredients: Ceramides

-Dr. Ife Rodney, founding director of Eternal Dermatology + Aesthetics, calls Vanicream “ideal” because it’s formulated specifically for sensitive skin, so it’s “free of lanolin, formaldehyde, parabens, and fragrances that commonly irritate dry, sensitive skin.”
-It’s “loaded with ceramides, which reinforce the skin barrier and seal in moisture,” says Rodney.
-Even though we’ve recommended Vanicream as a solution for extremely dry skin before, it’s just as effective and gentle for your face.
-Strategist writer Lauren Ro has tested and recommends Vanicream; she was “immediately impressed with how luxurious and rich the cream felt on my skin — and surprised by how easily it spread.”
+For the ultrasensitive, I often recommend Vanicream, which formulates without anything sensitizing without sacrificing moisture.
+The main active in the skin cream is ceramides, which help to fortify the barrier and lock in moisture.
+Dr. Ife Rodney, founding director of Eternal Dermatology + Aesthetics, calls this Vanicream moisturizer “ideal” because it’s formulated specifically for sensitive skin, so it’s “free of lanolin, formaldehyde, parabens, and fragrances that commonly irritate dry, sensitive skin.”
+Even though I’ve recommended Vanicream as a solution for extremely dry skin before, it’s just as effective and gentle for your face.
+My fellow Strategist writer Lauren Ro has this to say: “I was immediately impressed with how luxurious and rich the cream felt on my skin — and surprised by how easily it spread.”

 Best moisturizer for dry acne-prone skin